Tuesday, September 2, 2025

 Squid Mixes: Southside Cocktail

 A Southside Cocktail combines lemons, sugar, mint and gin.
-The recipe I found in Gary Regan's The Joy of Mixology uses calls for four lemon wedges muddled with the other ingredients before shaking.
+The recipe I found in Gary Regan's The Joy of Mixology calls for four lemon wedges muddled with the other ingredients before shaking.
 In muddling full wedges, you get a lot of peel which certainly enhanced the sharp tartness of the resulting beverage.
 I enjoyed the drink quite a lot.
 It's certainly sour - and pulpy - but the sugar and mint bring enough to take the edge off.

 Worth noting, other recipes I've seen use limes instead of lemons.